HCABurns/CodinGame-Solutions/README.md

 <b>Fastest:</b> This mode is to create a solution to a problem passing all validators as quick as possible.

-<b>Shortest:</b> This mode is for creating a solution in the shortest number of charaters possible.
+<b>Shortest:</b> This mode is for creating a solution in the shortest number of characters possible.

 <b>Reverse:</b> This mode provides an input and output only.
 The user must decipher the problem only from this information and create a solution as quick as they can.

 ## What is Puzzles?

 Puzzles are a selection of problems split into different difficulty levels.
-The goal is to provide a solution that will pass hidden validators to ensure a complete solution, including edge cases are handled correctly.
+The goal is to provide a solution that will pass hidden validators, to ensure a complete solution.
+The hidden validators will include general solutions as well as edge cases.
 Each problem is accompanied by tags releated to the problem, for example: BFS, Trie, Backtracking, Pathfinding, Cryptography, ... etc.

 ## What is Code Golf?